By: Susan Dugdale | Last modified: 04-28-2021

-How to write a speech for kids is straightforward, truly!
-Once you've gained some experience you'll find it fun as well as hugely rewarding.
+Writing a speech for kids and then giving it is relatively straightforward.
+Truly!
+Once you've gained some experience you'll find it fun, as well as hugely rewarding.

-You follow exactly the same steps as you would when preparing a speech for adults but with minor variations.
-So you'll plan, make an outline, write up your notes, prepare cue cards if you need to, rehearse and then deliver your speech.
+You'll plan, make an outline, write up your notes, prepare cue cards if you need them, rehearse and finally, deliver your speech.

-However because you are speaking to children you will need to adapt some of the processes.
-Follow my 3 part outline below, and you'll be fine!
+However because you are presenting to children you'll need to adapt some of the processes.
+Kids are a very different audience!

 - What age are these children?

-- What background do they have in relation to your topic?
+- What background, if any, do they have in relation to your topic?

-- What common experiences do they share that you use as stepping stones into your material?
+- What common experiences do they all share that you could use as stepping stones into your material?

 - What level of vocabulary will they readily understand?

-To get all the answers, ask the person or people, who invited you to speak.
+To get the answers, ask the person or people, who invited you to speak.

 Once you've got that information you're ready to begin shaping your material.